RESEARCH STARTER

 - Summary: A vast, intact swamp forest, one of the largest on the planet, contains many large mammals but is not particularly high in species diversity.

-Annual precipitation in the present day is approximately 70 inches (180 centimeters).
+Annual precipitation is approximately 70 inches (180 centimeters).
 The region has limited seasons due to its equatorial location.
 Although seasons are not highly pronounced, habitats can be flooded to a depth of up to three feet (one meter), yet dry out for short periods annually.
 Habitats include not only swamp forests but also open water, seasonally flooded forest, dryland forest, and seasonally inundated savannas.

 Essential Vegetation